Dynamical axisymmetric compact objects in General Relativity: Introduction

 In this context, the spherically symmetric case is special.
 As first shown by Kodama \cite{Kodama:1979vn}, any dynamical spherically symmetric spacetime admits a divergence-free vector field, now known as the Kodama vector\footnote{This vector arises from the existence of a rank-2 Killing–Yano tensor present in any dynamical spherically symmetric geometry \cite{Kinoshita:2024wyr}, and can thus be viewed as a manifestation of a hidden symmetry in this class of spacetimes.}.
 The Kodama vector has three main properties.
 First, although it does not satisfy the Killing equation, it defines a preferred notion of time (i.e. a preferred slicing), which greatly simplifies the Einstein field equations \cite{Racz:2005pm, Csizmadia:2009dm}.
 Second, it leads to conserved currents and associated charges that play an important role in the thermodynamics of these geometries \cite{Abreu:2010ru, Achour:2021lqq}.
 Third, and most relevant for our purposes, the Kodama vector becomes null on a trapping (or anti-trapping) horizon, in analogy with the Killing vector becoming null on the Killing horizon of a stationary black hole.
 More generally, the Kodama vector is timelike in untrapped regions and spacelike in trapped (or anti-trapped) regions.
-Since its norm is foliation independent, it provides an invariant way to characterize the causal structure and, in particular, the dynamical horizons of spherically symmetric solutions.
-Despite its usefulness, a generalization of the Kodama vector beyond spherical symmetry is still a subject of active investigations, see for sintance \cite{Kinoshita:2021qsv, Dorau:2024zyi}.
-Such a generalization would be especially valuable for studying dynamical, axisymmetric spacetimes, where the issue of foliation dependence, already present in spherical symmetry, becomes even more pronounced, as illustrated in studies of the Kerr–Vaidya geometry \cite{Dahal:2021vjr, Dahal:2023zks}.
-As it turns out, it appears that this notion was already developed two decades ago by Anco in \cite{Anco:2004bb}, a work which has not received much attention beyond a restricted community \cite{Senovilla:2014ika, Dotti:2023elh, Dotti:2025npw}.
+Since its norm is foliation independent, it provides an invariant way to characterise the causal structure and, in particular, the dynamical horizons of spherically symmetric solutions.
+The extension of the Kodama vector beyond spherical symmetry is known as the mean curvature vector (MCV)\footnote{Interestingly, the search for a Kodama-like vector in axisymmetry has been pursued despite the existence of the MCV.
+See for instance \cite{Kinoshita:2021qsv, Dorau:2024zyi}.}.
+Despite a few applications to track the horizons of evaporating black holes \cite{Senovilla:2014ika, Dotti:2023elh, Dotti:2025npw} and, in particular, those of the Kerr–Vaidya geometry \cite{Dahal:2021vjr, Dahal:2023zks}, the use of the MCV has remained limited to the community working in mathematical general relativity \cite{Anco:2004bb}\footnote{An early work in which the MCV was used to describe trapped surfaces can be found in \cite{Mars:2003ud}.} The MCV is a key object to characterise the structure of (dynamical) horizons of axisymmetric and dynamical compact objects.